bengfarrell/benfarrell-blog/content/blog/2024-09-19-lasers_and_halftones.md

 ## Hello Halftone - Laser Edition

-OK, no, I didn't actually call it "Laser Edition".
+OK, no, I didn't actually call my app update "Laser Edition".
 But I did quietly add some features 3 plus years after we launched and deployed
 Hello Halftones to labs.
 The first two things I added were, if you know web dev, just canvas filters in our implementation.

 The first was a brightness filter.
 So, in the web app...instead of going out to Photoshop, you can adjust brightness of your imported image.